liuzhe-lz/nni/README.md

 This repo is a C# console project wrapping a node.js module.

-To build the node.js module, run `cd nni_manager && yarn && yarn build`.
+To build the node.js module, run `cd nni_manager && yarn --prod && yarn build`.
-Or if you have problems with node.js toolchain, you can simply extract `nni-manager.7z`, which contains node.js runtime and pre-built NNI manager for Windows.
+Or if you have problems with node.js toolchain, you can simply extract `nni_manager.7z`, which contains node.js runtime and pre-built NNI manager for Windows.

 C# part could be built with `dotnet build` and run with `dotnet run`.